 Great-Grandmother, Dad, Big Bro and Me.....

-My father, Donald H. Milton, was very proud of his Grandmother, Sarah DeWolfe Webster Milton, and her career as a columnist for the Boston Globe and other Boston newspapers, and as a writer of small books.
+My father, Donald H. Milton, was very proud of his Grandmother, Sarah DeWolfe Webster Milton, and her career as a columnist for the Chelsea Gazette, Boston Globe and other Boston newspapers, and as a writer of small books.
 When I showed some of her same passion for writing, Dad eagerly encouraged me, saying it was only natural...since I'd been born with printer's ink in my blood.

 Reprinted from a memoir my Dad wrote in 1975:

 "I started out as a printer, on a small paper, a weekly [Gazette and Courier].
-Later I went to another weekly and later a throw-away advertisting sheet [part of the Greenfield Recorder].
+Later I went to another weekly and later a throw-away advertising sheet [part of the Greenfield Recorder].
 In those days everyone did a little bit of everything; I collected news items, took them over the phone, sold advertising and collected bills.
 Then I got into another aspect of the trade and worked in a book publishing firm, in fact a couple of them.
 When World War II came along I was working out of town and found it difficult to get gas and tires, so I quit printing and went into the defense industry."

 But, the writing and printing bug never left Dad, and anytime he was a member of a group that needed something written for the newspaper, he would volunteer.
 His last "big job" as a newsman was at age 67, and it was one that brought him great joy.
 He was a member of the Kiwanis Club of Bernardston, Massachusetts, sponsors of the 1975 U.S. Snowmobile Association "A" Races, and was made Chairman of Public Relations.
 He thrived on researching and writing the background for the news stories and working with local editors to get his material in print.